 Food is a social justice gateway drug.
 If you’re a middle-class, well-fed person like me and you delve deeply into ordinary food with righteous love, you’ll discover the hungry.
 Oh, but that’s not all.

-In the United States, you’ll discover a structural malnutrition which some have labelled “food deserts.”
+In the United States, you’ll discover a structural malnutrition which some have labelled “.”
 For some mysterious reason, food that has been processed, canned, sterilized and sugared in massive factories is cheaper than fruits and vegetables.
 Yes, you heard me.
 Food that even the U.S. government knows to cause hypertension, diabetes and heart disease, food that was dreamed up by chemical cooks who use ingredients like maltodextrin, polysorbates, and xanthan gum, food trucked all across the country emitting carbon gas, this food is cheaper than fruits and vegetables pulled straight from the ground and trucked to the store.
 What?!?!
 Something is structurally wrong with our agricultural system.

 What this means is that people with low wages, people who prepare food for others, can’t afford the fresh fruits and vegetables which are the bedrock of good health, and instead eat industrial foods.
 Which cause all the preventable diseases above.

-22% of food prep workers live in food insecure houses, and 31 percent are at risk for diet-related diseases.
 How ironic that those who deal with food professionally can’t afford it for themselves.
 We can’t just vote with our forks.
 We need to be participants in a holistic vision for justice and be advocates real wage growth.

 You see, it is dangerous to dwell on one thing too deeply, just as it is dangerous to sit in silence and wait for God.
 You will be changed, if you allow yourself.
 This is what Lent is for.